Sid And Nancy | 1986

-Filming took place in London, and New York, where the couple stay at, and Nancy dies in, the Hotel Chelsea, 222 West 23rd Street, between Seventh and Eighth Avenues.
-The landmark hotel, where you pay for the ambience more than for amenities, has been home to countless arty celebs over the years (as witnessed by the clutter of plaques around the entrance) including O Henry, Thomas Wolfe, Arthur Miller, Brendan Behan, Mary McCarthy, Vladimir Nabokov, Sarah Bernhardt and Dylan Thomas.
+The film was shot largely in London, and New York, where the couple stay at, and Nancy dies in, the Hotel Chelsea, 222 West 23rd Street, between Seventh and Eighth Avenues.
+The landmark hotel, where you paid for the ambience more than for amenities, has been home to countless arty celebs over the years (as witnessed by the clutter of plaques around the entrance) including O Henry, Thomas Wolfe, Arthur Miller, Brendan Behan, Mary McCarthy, Vladimir Nabokov, Sarah Bernhardt and Dylan Thomas.

 The lobby and stairwells are festooned with works of art, of varying quality, donated by past residents.
 You can see the hotel’s distinctive interior masquerading as other establishments in Luc Besson’s Leon – The Professional and Woody Allen’s Manhattan Murder Mystery.
 The hotel is currently closed for major renovation.
 Let’s hope it’s unique character doesn’t get destroyed in the process.

 The legendary Q Club, a soul/reggae dive presided over by DJ Count Suckle since the Sixties, at 5 Praed Street near Harbet Road, was transformed into the club run by Malcolm Maclaren (David Hayman), where a strangely glamorous Poly Styrene performs with seminal punk band X-Ray Specs.
 The club closed later in the Eighties and Mimet House now stands on the site.